debear92/the-cozy-cup/README.md

 - Images for the homepage, about us and gallery were taken from [Pexels](https://www.pexels.com/)
 - The GIF in the Thank You page was taken from [GIPHY](https://giphy.com/stickers/coffee-morning-good-U2SEgCvadzuSrEmS1l)
 - The Favicon and the image of the 404 page were designed by myself using [Canva](https://www.canva.com/)
-- The incons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ## Content

-- The menu in the menu page was inspired by [Starbuks menu](https://www.starbucks.ie/)
+- The menu in the menu page was inspired by [Starbucks menu](https://www.starbucks.ie/)
-- The Our Story page content was written with [Chat GPT](https://chat.openai.com/chat) and edited to suit my project
+- The Our Story text in the About Us page was written with [Chat GPT](https://chat.openai.com/chat) and edited to suit my project

 ## Code

 - The Flipcard code was taken from [W3 Schools](https://www.w3schools.com/howto/howto_css_flip_card.asp) and personalised to suit my project
 - I used a Youtube video from [Cem Eygi Media](https://www.youtube.com/watch?v=QmZNFnqwu74) to create the gallery page
-- Used [Kevin Poweell](https://www.youtube.com/@KevinPowell) videos as aid to better understand Flexbox
+- Used [Kevin Powell](https://www.youtube.com/@KevinPowell) videos as aid to better understand Flexbox

 # Aknowledgments

-I would like to thank my mentor [Spencer Barriball](https://github.com/5pence) for his support and all his helpful feedbacks during the development of his project and the Slack community at the Code Institute for their great support, special mention to [Carl Murray](https://github.com/CarlMurray).
+I would like to thank my mentor [Spencer Barriball](https://github.com/5pence) for his support and all his helpful feedbacks during the development of his project.
-A big thank you goes to my brother [Davide](https://github.com/Dave0x21) for always being patient with my million questions and for always making me strive for the best.
+A big thank you goes also to my brother [Davide](https://github.com/Dave0x21) for always being patient with my million questions and for always making me want to strive for the best.